Showing posts with label African Violet. Show all posts

 African violets are perennial plants that can live virtually forever.
 I hear of a lot of African violets that are 20 to 30 years old and being grown by someone's mother or grandmother.
 I got my first African violet in May 2021, I had never grown one before I got it and didn't really know what I was doing, yet it is still growing strong.

-I also have a variety of African violet called "New Hampshire".
+African violet 'New Hampshire' is one of the easiest and most floriferous varieties I grow.
+It stays compact, flowers heavily for much of the year, and propagates readily from leaf cuttings, making it an excellent choice for beginners.
 I got this variety as a leaf in July/August 2023.
 I had never grown an African violet from a leaf cutting at that stage, and I was hesitant to try, but it all went well.

 New Hampshire is a relatively newly bred variety.
 I believe it may be one of the 'optimara' African violets.
 These were developed to be compact plants that are simple to grow and produce abundant flowers.